Row Key Definition

 Last updated

-Any or can have a according to the messages in its .
+Any or can have a according to the messages in its #entity.
 Row key definition in a DDL statement is optional and currently is only available for relations that are backed by a Kafka topic.
 If a row key is defined for a relation, source Kafka messages’ keys are used to set the row keys in the relation’s records.
 The row key in a record can be accessed via the rowkey

 function listed in the Row Metadata Functions.

-The user can define the row key for a relation by adding certain properties to the relation’s DDL statement in the WITH
+You can define the row key for a relation by adding certain properties to the relation’s DDL statement in the WITH

 clause: